 The Financial Statements have been prepared on the going concern basis.
-In preparing the Financial Statements the Directors note the Trust is in a net current asset deficiency position due primarily to the provision for distribution and related party payables and minimal cash and cash equivalents as it is the practice to use surplus cash to reduce debt drawn on the revolving debt facility.
-As at 30 June 2018 the Trust has the ability to drawdown funds of \$1,050,000 (30 June 2017: \$400,000) on the debt facility which is greater than the current asset deficiency.
+In preparing the Financial Statements the Directors note the Trust is in a net current asset deficiency position due primarily to the provision for distribution and minimal cash and cash equivalents as it is the practice to use surplus cash to reduce debt drawn on the revolving debt facility.
+As at 30 June 2019 the Trust has the ability to drawdown funds of \$500,000 (30 June 2018: \$1,050,000) on the debt facility which is greater than the current asset deficiency.